 For example, you may have to use current imaging techniques to determine whether a new drug for dementia is acting as intended by identifying an appropriate model, imaging technique and contrast agent.
 Of even greater value to you, will be the experience of thinking deeply and critically about imaging technologies and their applications - a key advantage in helping you to become an advanced thinker and future leader in this constantly changing field.

-For those students who wish to pursue a research career in the field of molecular imaging, the course lays a solid foundation and allows a smooth transition into a PhD.
-An alternative career pathway can be found in the pharmaceutical industry or biotechnology sector where molecular imaging is widely used to screen novel putative therapeutics and diagnostics.
-The course may also lead to a rewarding career as a radiopharmacist, physicist or engineer in a clinical molecular imaging department.
+If you want to pursue a research career in the field of molecular imaging, the course provides a solid foundation to enter a PhD program.
+Alternatively, you may choose to enter the pharmaceutical industry or biotechnology sector, which widely use molecular imaging to screen novel putative therapeutics and diagnostics.
+The course may also lead to a rewarding career as a radio-pharmacist, physicist or engineer in a clinical molecular imaging department.

-Applicants will be eligible for admission to the course if they meet the following minimum criteria:
+To be eligible for admission to the course you must have;

-- Successful completion of a relevant Bachelors degree or equivalent from a recognised tertiary institution with a minimum credit (65%) average.
+- successful completed a relevant bachelor’s degree or equivalent from a recognised tertiary institution.

-- examples of relevant degrees include Science (major in physics, chemistry or biology), Medical Science, Pharmacy, Engineering (major in electrical or biomedical) and Computer Science.
-However, if your degree is from a different field, contact us to discuss your eligibility.
+- examples of relevant degrees include Science (major in physics, chemistry or biology), Medical Science, Medical Imaging, Pharmacy, Engineering (major in electrical or biomedical) and Computer Science.
+However, if your degree is from a different field, contact us to discuss your eligibility

-- For international students* an IELTS score of 7 with a minimum of 6.5 in each band (or TOEFL equivalent) is required.
+- for international students* an IELTS score of 6.5 with a minimum of 6.0 in each band (or TOEFL equivalent) is required.

-Our course is delivered predominantly by distance.
-International students wishing to undertake the program will need to do so by distance in their home country.
+Upon final approval of the Master of Molecular Imaging, this course will be delivered on-campus and by distance.
+International students wishing to study in Australia will need to do so by distance in their home country.
 All students will be required to attend classes at the University of Sydney during mid-semester blocks of two weeks in length (10 weeks for the research pathway).
 Students continuing on to a PhD will be able to apply for a student visa at that time.